FearlessSolutions/OpenDataVisualization/README.md

  If you need to add a new NPM package you can run scripts/add-package.sh "\<package name>".

- For example to add the material ui package you would run:
+ For example to add the material ui package "@material-ui/core" you would run :

   `./scripts/add-package.sh "@material-ui/core"`